-Earlier this month a group of MPs voiced concerns that the taxpayer may have lost out by around £1bn after Royal Mail shares were "undervalued".'Honeymoon' over
+Earlier this month a group of MPs voiced concerns that the taxpayer may have lost out by around £1bn after Royal Mail shares were "undervalued".

 Royal Mail said on Tuesday that it expected revenues from its letters business and "cost controls" to offset the lower parcels revenue.

 However, Richard Hunter, head of equities at Hargreaves Lansdown Stockbrokers, said that the "honeymoon period" for Royal Mail's privatisation appeared to be over.

 "The weakness in the parcels performance is a concern, and may prompt questions as to whether this is transient, or whether the change is structural," he said.